swiftlang/swift/docs/ErrorHandling.md

 A call to a function which can throw within a context that is not allowed to throw is rejected by the compiler.

-It isn\'t possible to overload functions solely based on whether the functions throw.
+It isn't possible to overload functions solely based on whether the functions throw.
 That is, this is not legal:

 ```swift